 Chest Freezer Organization

-- Go to your freezer and take everything out.
-And I mean everything, this is also a good time to let it defrost a bit and vacuum it out.
-I know there are crumbs and other stuff in the bottom, mine has that junk too.
+Go to your freezer and take everything out and I mean everything.
+This is also a good time to let it defrost a bit and clean it out.

 We hope this article has been useful.
 If you have any questions we would love to be given the opportunity to clarify.
 If you would like to share how this article has helped you, we would love to hear about that as well.
 Either way send us an email.
 We read and reply to all of them.